strimmerlab/strimmerlab.github.io/README.md

-# Statistics and Computational Biology
+# Statistics and Biomedical Data Science

 This repository contains the sources of [http://strimmerlab.org](http://strimmerlab.org).